-Private Medical Insurance: If in any doubt about your mission partners’ entitlement (especially for those who have been out of the country for a number of years), you should seriously consider reviewing their existing medical insurance to ensure it provides cover in the country that they are serving in, and when they stay in the UK.
+- Private Medical Insurance: If in any doubt about your mission partners’ entitlement (especially for those who have been out of the country for a number of years), you should seriously consider reviewing their existing medical insurance to ensure it provides cover in the country that they are serving in, and when they stay in the UK.
 As mentioned above, people who are not deemed ‘ordinarily resident’ will be charged 150% of the NHS tariff.
-With the help of a representative group of agencies Global Connections has been investigating the possibility of setting up a group Private Medical Insurance scheme for our members and we are pleased to announce that we have managed to find one that we think will really suit.
+With the help of a representative group of agencies Global Connections has set up a group Private Medical Insurance scheme for our members.
 The Global Connections Group Scheme offers annual worldwide (excluding USA) medical cover with Talent Trust Consultants.
-If you have any further questions about this please get in touch with Andy Law.
+For further information, download Do your mission partners need Private Medical Insurance cover when they visit England?

 - Possible exemptions: A few mission partners or volunteers overseas who are in employment funded by the UK Government (and are not ordinarily resident in the UK) may be covered by the following exemption 6.3 Regulation 20 – armed forces, Crown servants and UK Government funded employment: Former residents may be working abroad as part of an armed service or as a Crown servant.
 They may also be in UK Government funded employment abroad or be employed by the British Council or Commonwealth War Graves Commission.
 Such individuals may be exempt from charges.
 See Regulation 20 2c, and also read the Guidance (pages 51-52) for further details concerning this exemption and examples of evidence needed.

-Make sure your mission partners and your organisation are ready for the change:
+Make sure your mission partners and your organisation are fully informed: